WebAssembly/design/Web.md

 behaved like an `ArrayBuffer` (or `SharedArrayBuffer`).

 ## 64-bit integers

-Currently Javascript doesn't support 64-bit integers so they will be disallowed as a return value in JS binding.
+Currently Javascript doesn't support 64-bit integers so they will be disallowed as parameters in imports and exports and in return values in the JS bindings.
 Once JS has [Typed Objects](http://wiki.ecmascript.org/doku.php?id=harmony:typed_objects) i64 values can be communicated to browser environment.

 ## Security